 The CSV method may show inconsistent results when working with large datasets.
 Also, you combine Hive and sed (Linux) tools to complete the task, which is not a clean approach.
 In such a scenario, it’s better to go for an automated data pipeline.
 You need to keep in mind why you need to replicate data and decide on which method to adopt.

-You can enjoy a smooth ride with Hevo Data’s 150+ plug-and-play integrations (including 40+ free sources.
-Hevo Data is helping thousands of customers take data-driven decisions through its no-code data pipeline solution.
+You can enjoy a smooth ride with Hevo Data’s 150+ plug-and-play integrations (including 60+ free sources.
+Hevo Data is helping thousands of customers take data-driven decisions through its no-code data pipeline solution. .Check out the pricing details to understand which plan fulfills all your business needs.